fullyautomated/datasheet-sync/README.md

 ## Installation

-Simply `./install-timer.sh`
+Simply `./install-timer.sh` as user (not with sudo) - this will install it as a systemd timer for the current user.

-If you move the containing directory elsewhere, you will need to reinstall it by re-running the install script.
+If you move the containing directory elsewhere, you will need to reinstall it by simply re-running the install script.

-## Uninstalling the service
+## Disabling the service

 Run `systemctl --user disable datasheet-sync.timer`

+The service file and timer is located under `~/.local/share/systemd/user/` - delete if you want to